bsfconception/WT32-SC01/Demo/Readme.md

 # Demonstration Softwares

 The demo code is provided "as is".
-Is is based on personal developement and examples from sereval sources.
+Is is based on personal developement and from examples retrived from sereval sources.

-The intend of this software is to check the operation of the board.
+The intend of this software is to check the operation of the board, NOT TO PROVIDE A FINAL SOLUTION.

 Some libraries are required to compile the code:
 - TFT_eSPI : https://github.com/Bodmer/TFT_eSPI